AdobeDocs/experience-manager-learn.en/help/sites/integrations/platform/web-sdk.md

 The Experience Data Model (XDM) Schema helps you to standardize the customer experience data.
 To collect the **WKND pageview** data, create an XDM Schema and use the Adobe provided field groups `AEP Web SDK ExperienceEvent` for web data collection.

-There are generic and industries specific for example Retail, Financial Services, Healthcare, and more, suite of reference data models, see [Industry data models overview](https://experienceleague.adobe.com/docs/experience-platform/xdm/schema/industries/overview.html) for more information.
+There are generic and industries specific for example Retail, Financial Services, Healthcare, and more, suite of reference data models, see [Industry data models overview](https://experienceleague.adobe.com/en/docs/experience-platform/xdm/schema/industries/overview) for more information.

 >[!VIDEO](https://video.tv.adobe.com/v/3418894?quality=12&learn=on)

-Learn about XDM Schema and related concepts such as field groups, types, classes, and data types from [XDM System overview](https://experienceleague.adobe.com/docs/experience-platform/xdm/home.html).
+Learn about XDM Schema and related concepts such as field groups, types, classes, and data types from the [XDM System overview](https://experienceleague.adobe.com/en/docs/experience-platform/xdm/home).

-The [XDM System overview](https://experienceleague.adobe.com/docs/experience-platform/xdm/home.html) is a great resource to learn about XDM Schema and related concepts such as field groups, types, classes, and data types.
-It provides a comprehensive understanding of the XDM data model and how to create and manage XDM schemas to standardize data across the enterprise.
-Explore it to gain a deeper understanding of the XDM schema and how it can benefit your data collection and management processes.
+The [XDM System overview](https://experienceleague.adobe.com/en/docs/experience-platform/xdm/home) is a great resource to learn about XDM Schema and related concepts such as field groups, types, classes, and data types.
+It provides a comprehensive understanding of the XDM data model and how to create and manage XDM Schemas to standardize data across the enterprise.
+Explore it to gain a deeper understanding of the XDM Schema and how it can benefit your data collection and management processes.

 ## Create Datastream - Experience Platform